btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 Finally, to begin using Lightning, your blockchain needs to be fully synced.

-# Lightning node configuration in BTCPay
+## Lightning node configuration in BTCPay Server
-## Connecting your internal Lightning Node
+### Connecting your internal Lightning Node

 Irrespective of the LN implementation deployed, the process of connecting your internal Lightning Node in BTCPay Server is the same.